-If you’re searching for enameled cast iron vs ceramic, you must know your cookware!
-Because both pure ceramic (made of clay or stone) and enameled cast iron are heavy, glazed cookware materials popular for braising and slow cooking.
+If you’re looking up enameled cast iron vs. ceramic cookware, chances are you already know a thing or two about your cookware!
+Both pure ceramic (made from clay or stone) and enameled cast iron are heavy, glazed materials that are perfect for braising and slow cooking.

 I’ll share my research and observations on all three cookware materials in this guide!